Naruto: Anime

 The first Naruto anime television series, directed by Hayato Date and produced by Pierrot and Aniplex, premiered on TV Tokyo in Japan on October 3, 2002, and concluded on February 8, 2007, after 220 episodes.
 The first 135 episodes were adapted from Part I of the manga; the remaining 85 episodes are original and use plot elements that are not in the manga.
 Tetsuya Nishio was the character designer for Naruto when the manga was adapted into an anime; Kishimoto had requested that Nishio be given this role.

 The second anime television series, titled was also produced by Pierrot and directed by Hayato Date, and serves as a direct sequel to the first Naruto anime series, corresponding to Part II of the manga.
 It debuted on TV Tokyo on February 15, 2007, and concluded on March 23, 2017.

 A series of four "brand-new" episodes, to commemorate the original anime's 20th anniversary, were originally scheduled to premiere on September 3, 2023; however, in August of that same year, it was announced that the episodes would be postponed to a later date.

 Films

-The series was also adapted into 11 theatrical films and 12 original video animations (OVAs) In July 2015, Lionsgate announced the development of a live action film with Avi Arad through his production company Arad Productions.
+The series was also adapted into 11 theatrical films and 12 original video animations (OVAs).
+In July 2015, Lionsgate announced the development of a live action film with Avi Arad through his production company Arad Productions.
 The film was planned to be directed by Michael Gracey.
 On December 17, 2016, Kishimoto announced that he has been asked to co-develop.
 On November 27, 2023, it was announced that Tasha Huo will work on the script for the film.
 On February 23, 2024, Gracey had exited the project, and Destin Daniel Cretton had been hired to direct and co-write the film.
 Cretton received his blessings from Kishimoto, after a visit in Tokyo, with Kishimoto stating that when he heard that Cretton would be directing, he thought that he was the perfect choice.
+On July 10, 2026, it was announced that global auditions had begun for the main characters, Naruto, Sasuke, and Sakura, with auditions for other characters to follow at a later date.
+A month later, it was reported that Charles Melton was in final negotiations to play Kakashi.